vishawamdatta/Regression_Analysis/README.md

 relative performance of the three models is also done and analysed.

-Every important inference and insights are mentioned in the detailed results and inferences document provided along with source code.
+Every important inference and insights are mentioned in the detailed results and inferences document provided along with the source code.